 The turning point, however, came in the 56th minute when Nani was shown a straight red card by Turkish referee Cakir for a high foot in a 50-50 challenge with Arbeloa.
 On first viewing, it looked a harsh decision and it certainly left Ferguson and the United players fuming with the officials.

 Three minutes later, Real Madrid took the lead for the first time in the tie.
-Higuain fizzed a low cross along the six-yard box and Ronaldo used all of his predatory instincts to slide in at the far post.
+Higuain fizzed a low cross along the six-yard box and Ronaldo used all of his predatory instincts to slide in at the far post and end United's European campaign.